 - Focus.
 Remain focused on your work responsibilities.
 During work hours refrain from taking personal calls, texting, or getting on social media sites.
 Take notes at meetings.
 Although it’s fine to chat with office workers, keep non-work conversations to a minimum.

 - Professional communication.
 Whether written or oral, employers are counting on you to act professionally at all times.
 Keep emails formal—use proper grammar and spelling.
 Always strive to communicate clearly.
 Communicate proactively whenever possible.
 If conflict arises between you and a colleague, try to address it in a professional manner.
 If it doesn’t resolve, ask your supervisor for advice/assistance.
 If conflict surfaces with your supervisor, call the FWT & CDO for help with brainstorming ways to address the concerns.
-(See Professional Communication and Handling Common Job Problems for more on professional communication.)
+(See Handling Common Job Problems for more on professional communication.)

 Tips for Wrapping Up Your FWT